shlublu/ShlubluLib/README.md

 warranty of any kind (see license for further details).

-ShlubluLib is licensed under the EUPL-1.2-or-later (European Union Public Licence), please see the file "LICENCE.txt", or read the [EUPL text online](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).
+ShlubluLib is licensed under the EUPL-1.2-or-later (European Union Public Licence), please see the file "LICENSE.txt", or read the [EUPL text online](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12).

 ## Table of content